 Here are some possible reasons for your child’s misbehavior:

 - She feels misunderstood.
 Let’s say she has hit her little brother.
 You punish the hitting by yelling, blaming, sending her to her room, taking something away or threatening her.
-You ignore the fact that she was provoked: her brother took something of hers or gave her a look, or he represents competition for your time and attention.
+You ignore the fact that she was provoked: her brother took something of hers, or he represents competition for your time and attention.
 The hitting is not okay, but the more you react, the more she feels misunderstood.